-Description: Rotary encoders can be used similarly to potentiometers.
+Rotary encoders can be used similarly to potentiometers.
 The difference being that an encoder has full rotation without limits (It just goes round and round).
-They output gray code so that you can tell how much and in which direction the encoder has been turned.
+This is a quadrature encoder and outputs similar to 2-bit gray code so that you can tell how much and in which direction the encoder has been turned.
 They’re great for navigating menu screens and things like that.

 This encoder is especially cool because it has a common anode RGB LED built in, as well as a push-button.
 Look below for the clear knob that goes with this potentiometer.

 This skill defines how difficult the soldering is on a particular product.
 It might be a couple simple solder joints, or require special reflow tools.

 Skill Level: Noob - Some basic soldering is required, but it is limited to a just a few pins, basic through-hole soldering, and couple (if any) polarized components.
 A basic soldering iron is all you should need.